Skin Ageing

 How to Prevent Skin Ageing

-- Sun Protection: Protecting your skin from the sun is the best way to prevent premature ageing.
-Use a broad-spectrum sunscreen with an SPF of 30 or higher, wear protective clothing, and seek shade when the sun is at its strongest.
+- Sun Protection: Protecting your skin from the sun is the best way to prevent early onset ageing.
+Use a broad-spectrum sunscreen with an SPF of 30 or higher, wear protective clothing and seek shade when the sun is at its highest.

 - Healthy Lifestyle: Eat a diet rich in fruits, vegetables, lean proteins, and whole grains to nourish your skin.
-Exercise regularly to maintain healthy circulation and immune function, contributing to youthful skin.
-Avoid smoking and limit alcohol intake as these accelerate skin ageing.
+Exercise regularly to maintain a healthy circulation and immune function which help to support younger looking skin.
+Avoid smoking and limit alcohol intake as these speed up skin ageing.

 - Good Skincare Routine: Keep your skin moisturised and look after its barrier.
-Use products containing antioxidants like vitamin C as well as anti-ageing ingredients like exfoliating acids, retinoids and peptides to resurface the skin and boost collagen production.
+Use products containing antioxidants like vitamin C as well as anti-ageing ingredients like exfoliating acids, retinoids and peptides.
+These will help to resurface the skin and boost collagen production.

-While it’s impossible to completely halt the process of skin ageing, these preventative measures can help slow it down and manage the visible signs.
-Remember, taking care of your skin is a lifelong commitment, but it’s one that will keep it looking youthful for longer.
+While it’s impossible to completely halt the process of skin ageing, these protective measures can help slow it down and manage the visible signs.
+Remember, taking care of your skin is a life long commitment, but it’s one that will keep it looking younger for longer.

 Anti-Ageing Treatments